-Alicia Chen, Overseas Sales & Marketing Director of CBME has answered our questions for our new “Sectoral Interviews” section as our first guest:
+Alicia Chen, Overseas Sales & Marketing Director of CBME has answered our questions for our new “Sectoral Interviews” section as our first guest.

 1-How did this difficult period affected the baby and child products sector market especially in your country?

 On the other hand, we also have clothing products faced with huge challenges, consider that everyone is staying at home, sales for children’s clothing shrunk drastically from February till early April.
-Also, consider that many diapers factories face the expropriation of their assets from the government to produce face mask.
+Also, consider that many diaper factories face the expropriation of their assets from the government to produce a face mask.
 Once the production is converted to produce a face mask, this production line will not be able to revert or change to producing other types of products.
 Similar to diapers & clothing, strollers and car seat makers also suffer from the impact.

 2-Do you think any changes or revisions will be made in marketing and sales strategies after this period?

 At the moment everyone is going online.
 Before the pandemic, the baby product market in China split between 70% offline and 30% online.
 Right now, I believe is about 60% online and 40% offline.
 Back in 2003 during the SARS outbreak, it boosted Alibaba’s sales and people start to realize the need for Online/ Digitization.
-Same for pandemic, this changes consumer purchasing behavior, we therefore, will need to adapt accordingly.
+Same for a pandemic, this changes consumer purchasing behavior, we, therefore, will need to adapt accordingly.

 3-Do you think that this period will change the baby and child products sector in terms of consumer expectations?
 Can you share your expectations about these changes?